benpm/cs6610/reports/project2.md

 ![](2023-01-30_17-22.png)

+"Here is my handle, here is my spout..."

 > What you implemented

 Multiple teapots are rendered in points mode.
 Orbiting camera can be moved with left click for orbit movement, right click or mouse wheel for zoom.
 Teapot mesh bounds are used to compute a "pivot" point which is used to center the model.
 Pressing P will switch camera projection mode, and pressing F6 will recompile shader program.